simonmichael/shelltestrunner/README.md

 title: shelltestrunner
 ---

-shelltestrunner is a handy tool for testing command-line programs or arbitrary shell commands.
+shelltestrunner is a handy cross-platform tool for testing command-line programs or arbitrary shell commands.
 It reads simple declarative tests specifying a command, some input, and the expected output, error output and exit status.
 Tests can be run selectively, in parallel, with color output, and/or with differences highlighted.

 shelltestrunner is licensed under GPLv3+.
 Simon Michael wrote and maintains it; I was inspired by John Wiegley's ledger tests.
 John